vuorenkoski/tugurium/README.md

 Database: Postgres

 Data from sensors is pushed though api layear.
 Meteorological data is automatically collected hourly.
 Data is stored in SQL database (postgres).
 Sensor/image/Switch data can be fetched from api layer.
-Sensordata can aggregated hourly and daily (sum or average).
+When fetching sensor data, it can be aggregated hourly and daily (sum or average).

 ### Development environment api